Real Estate Development Only Works When the Numbers Work

 A few practical lessons I'm taking away

+Sometimes the smartest financial decision is not how to make the deal work.
 Sometimes it is realizing that the deal only works if you keep lying to yourself.

 Comments